syncfusion-content/fileformat-docs/File-Formats/DocIO/UWP.md

 ## Save the document

-The following code example illustrates how to save the Word document in WinRT by using file picker.
+The following code example illustrates how to save the Word document in WinRT by using file save picker.

 {% tabs %}